Email: bennett@thefordlawoffice.com

 INJUNCTION HEARINGS

-A person can file a petition requesting the court to issue an injunction for protect against violence or harassment.
-The person that files the petition for an injunction is called the petitioner.
+A person can file a petition requesting the court to issue an injunction for protection against violence or harassment.
+The person that files the petition seeking the injunction is called the petitioner.
 The person that receives the injunction is the respondent.

 There are different requirements for different types of injunctions.
 If the petition meets the necessary requirements, a judge will set the case for a hearing and may issue a temporary injunction against the respondent.
-The judge will listen to both sides of the story at the hearing and decide if there are sufficient grounds for the injunction.
-The judge can also, modify an existing injunction or dismiss it.
+At the hearing, the judge will listen to both sides of the story and decide if there are sufficient grounds for the injunction.
+The judge can decide to issue an injunction, modify an existing injunction or dismiss it.

 The Ford Law Office represents both respondents and petitioners in injunction hearings.
 If you are seeking an injunction, or someone is seeking an injunction against you, contact The Ford Law Office for a free consultation.